dtinth/dark-facebook/README.md

 To customize text colors, use `text-color` mixin (like a property) which sets the text color of that element and all its descendant, along with `!important`.

+Some images are generated programmatically from the Facebook sprites, you can see all the generation code in `src/images/` directory.